Xfinity regular rates What is the actual cost? FAQ

 The cable industry also has among the lowest ACSI ratings among consumer products, rivaled only by airlines.

 Summary: Average Price Comparisons for Xfinity Plans

 When shopping for Xfinity service, we suggest considering the average price over two years — or whatever term of service you intend to keep.

 When you account for the price hike, it's still a decent deal compared to non-discounted plans:

 Average price of Xfinity plans over two years

 - Superfast (800 Mbps plan): $74/mo.

 Frequently Asked Questions

-What is the regular rate for Xfinity internet after 12 months?
+What is the regular rate for Xfinity internet after 12 or 24 months?

 How much will my bill be for Xfinity internet?